CGC BOUTWELL makes every effort to contact incoming personnel.

 Sleeping bags are authorized for use.
 However, the sleeping bags cannot be nylon, and must be fire resistant.
 This is a safety issue.

-Personal electronics, such as TV, VCR, Play Stations, DVD, Stereos, and laptops are allowed on board.
+Personal electronics such as: TVs, Play Stations, DVD players, stereos, and laptops are allowed on board.
 If you have or desire to have personal electronics for the upcoming patrol, now is the time to act.
 Ensure the items have been inspected by the CMAA and that the items are properly secured for sea.

 Do not report with personal weapons i.e. gun, machete, bow, OC pepper spray, nunchucks, etc. Personal weapons are not allowed to be brought on board Naval Base San Diego or BOUTWELL without prior approval.
 Therefore they should be left somewhere safe while you travel.
 Once on board you will be briefed on BOUTWELL's personal weapons policy.